JJChenCharly/OrthoSLC/README.md

 However, if a query $a$ and its best suject hit $b$, passed filter above, and form $(a, b)$, and in the mean time we sort its rericprocal hit $(b, a)$ from another file into $(a, b)$, then both $(a, b)$ will generate same hash value.
 This hashed value with last several digits will allow us to bin them into same new file.
 Therefore, after this binning, "**reciprocal finding**" will be turned into "**duplication finding**" within one same file.<br>

 <font color="red">**Set bin level:**</font><br>
 According to the amount of genomes to analysze, user should provide binning level, which is to set how many bins should be used.
-Level $L$ should be interger of range $0 < L \le 4$, and will generate $10^L$ bins.
+Level $L$ should be interger of range $0 < L \le 9999$, and will generate $L$ bins.

 Suggestion is that do not set the bin level too high, especially when less than 200 genomes participated.
-If such amount of genomes participated analysis, bin level 1 or 2 should work as most efficient way.
+If such amount of genomes participated analysis, bin level 10 to 100 should work as most efficient way.

 As tested, an analysis of 30 genomes:
-* A bin level of 1, takes 1.4 seconds to finish,
+* A bin level of 10, takes 1.35 seconds to finish,
-* a bin level of 2, takes 3.5 seconds to finish,
+* a bin level of 100, takes 3.38 seconds to finish,
-* a bin level of 3, takes 18.8 seconds to finish,
+* a bin level of 1000, takes 17.4 seconds to finish,

 <font color="red">**When to set a high bin level:**</font><br>
 Simply speaking, when you have really larger amount of genomes and not enough memory (e.g., more than 1000 genomes and less than 64 GB memory) <br>